north/generator-style-prototype/readme.md

 # Armadillo Generator

-Yeoman generator for scaffolding out a static site
+Yeoman generator for scaffolding out a static site.
+Designed to make it easy to write great code and easily publish static sites to GitHub Pages.

 ## Getting Started